-- Note: For students having major/minor combination of Physics / Astronomy, or Material Science / Astronomy, any single introductory or advanced level Physics course can be used to satisfy a major or minor requirement only once. - Students are strongly advised to take at least one of the following courses: PHYS1111, PHYS1112, and PHYS1314 to allow for maximum flexibility in selection for advanced level Physics courses.
+- Note: 1 Students without AL/AS Physics are strongly advised to take PHYS1417 to allow for maximum flexibility in selection of advanced level Physics courses.
+Students without HKCEE Physics are strongly advised to take PHYS0114 and PHYS0115 and PHYS1417 to allow for maximum flexibility in selection of advanced level Physics courses. - For students having major/minor combination of Physics / Astronomy, or Materials Science / Astronomy, any single introductory or advanced level Physics course can be used to satisfy a major or minor requirement only once. - 3 Students are advised to take at least one of the following courses: PHYS1414, PHYS1415, or PHYS1417 to allow for maximum flexibility in selection for advanced level Physics courses.